SowgataB/Grilled-and-Thrilled-Steakhouse-website/README.md

 Menu: Detailed listings of all appetizers, main courses, and beverages with descriptions.

+Responsive Design: Optimized for both desktop and mobile devices to ensure a seamless user experience.

 Technologies Used:

 HTML5 & CSS3: For structure and styling.